Most experienced freelancers will likely tell you not to rely on freelancing marketplaces to find work.

 Work N Hire is yet another freelancing site from India, which uses a credit system for applying for jobs.
 You get 20 free proposals every month.
 Adding an additional 5 credits will cost you 50 INR.

-Reality Check: I’m not affiliated with any of these freelancing sites and I haven’t tested out their services.
+Disclaimer: I’m not affiliated with any of these freelancing sites and I haven’t tested out their services.
 So, proceed with caution.
 Some of these sites are completely new and they might even disappear at any time without a warning.
 Read each site’s terms, conditions, and privacy statements.
 Choose wisely.